In this article, we will be discussing the best bromeliads houseplants to grow in your home.

-Grow best if the temperature is greater than 7 degree Celsius in good light in winter but some shade in summer, with moderate humidity.
+Grow best if the temperature is greater than 7 degrees Celsius in good light in winter but some shade in summer, with moderate humidity.
 You need to feed with liquid fertiliser once every month after flowering under autumn.

 Look for alternatives such as B. pyramidalis that forms rosettes of pale green leaves and odd-looking flowers that arise from the centre, giving an appearance of flames rising above a forest.

 Another Billbergia to grow is a hybrid Billbergia x windii, which comes from B. nutans.
 It had much larger pink flowers and very attractive grey foliage where it grows up to 40cm in height.